josh-lambda/fencing-tester/JOURNAL.md

 When we chain three of them to access all of the wires:
 ![Image of all three voltage divider circuits with body wires and GPIO pins](images/voltageDividerGPIOx3.png)

+### BOM Update

+I have continued looking into suppliers for the components from last entry.
+I have also added the voltage divider resistors to the BOM.

 **Total time spent: 2h**